 Her cousin, Stephen of Blois, was also a grandchild of William the Conqueror.
 Although he was descended from the maternal line, and should have been thus disqualified to rule by his own logic that women shouldn’t inherit thrones, his supporters decided it was okay because he was a manly man with man-parts.
+He also argued that her husband, the Duke of Anjou, was a traditional Norman enemy, and it would be a abomination to let an Angevin bottom sit on a Norman-English throne.

 As she fought to recover her rightful throne from her usurping cousin, Matilda lacked support from the Church and many of the nobility because she was, basically, “bossy” and not meek like women were supposed to be.
 Imagine being expected to take orders form a woman just because she was your queen!
 Insufferable!

 While the cousins were duking it out, England fell apart.
 It was might = right and survival of the fittest at its most gory for decades.
 Finally, things found a resolution by the death of Stephan’s son, Eustace, in 1153.
 Stephan had a younger son, William, but his heartbreak over Eustace’s death made him willing to name Matilda’s oldest son, Henry Curtmantle, as his heir if Matilda promised to stop trying to take the throne for herself.
-Stephen died in 1154 and Matilda’s son was crowned Henry II.